apache/drill/_docs/install/installing-drill-in-embedded-mode/050-starting-drill-on-windows.md

 At this point, you can [submit queries]({{ site.baseurl }}/docs/drill-in-10-minutes#query-sample-data) to Drill.

 You can use the schema option in the **sqlline** command to specify a storage plugin.
-Specifying the storage plugin when you start up eliminates the need to specify the storage plugin in the query: For example, this command specifies the `dfs` storage plugin.
+Specifying the storage plugin when you start up eliminates the need to specify the storage plugin in the query.
+For example, this command specifies the `dfs` storage plugin:

     C:\bin\sqlline sqlline.bat –u "jdbc:drill:schema=dfs;zk=local"